brendanpshea/database_sql/StudentGuide_SubmittingWorkThroughGithub.md

 1. Go to [GitHub](https://github.com/).
 2. Click on the 'Sign up' button on the top-right corner.
 3. Fill in your desired username, email address, and password.
 4. Click on the green 'Create account' button.
+(If asked, make sure you indicate you are a student.
+This unlocks free features).
 5. You'll receive an email to verify your account.
 Click on the verification link in that email.

 3\.
 Forking the Repository